 Several liability.
 Damages apportioned by the trier of fact shall be the liability of each person against whom they are awarded, shall not be a joint liability among the persons liable, and shall not be subject to any right of contribution.
-This applies to all persons who contributed to the injury regardless of whether they are named a party.
 Ga.
 Code § 51-12-33.